shiftyp/hypo/readme.md

 ## TODO

-* Add better circular dependency checking for constructor and factory arguments.
-Currently the framework only does a shallow check, it should do a full recursive check.
 * Test coverage is not 100% complete.
 Tests need to be added for various framework errors, and for the parent entity functionality.